appsmithorg/appsmith/.github/pull_request_template.md

 > [!WARNING]
 > _If no issue exists, please create an issue first, and check with the maintainers if the issue is valid._

-## Communication
-Should the DevRel and Marketing teams inform users about this change?
-- [ ] Yes
-- [ ] No

 ## Automation

 /ok-to-test tags=""